Nostos: in the Odyssey

 The Odyssey had several different instances of nostos.
-One specific instance where Odysseus' companions lost their nostos, was when they ate the cattle of Helios and were killed for this since they were specifically told not to.
+In one incident, Odysseus' companion lost their nostos by eating the cattle of Helios and were killed, because they were specifically told not to.
 Odysseus warned the men when he said "Friends, since there is food and drink stored in the fast ship, let us then keep our hands off the cattle, for fear that something may befall us.
 These are the cattle and fat sheep of a dreaded god, Helios, who sees all things and listens to all things."
-At that point Odysseus warned the men of what will happen if they eat the cattle, yet they did it anyway.
-This situation took away their nostos because their journey home came to an end.
+At that point Odysseus warned the men of the consequences of eating the cattle, yet they did it anyway.
+This situation took away their nostos by ending their homeward journey.